arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 **Important:**

 The command above was introduced with 3.3.14 (and 3.2.17).
-If you are rolling upgrade to a version >= 3.3.14 or >=3.2.17 please use the command above.
+If you are rolling upgrade a 3.3.x version to a version higher or equal to 3.3.14, or if you are rolling upgrade a 3.2.x version to a version higher or equal to 3.2.17 please use the command above.

-If you are doing the rolling upgrade to a version >= 3.3.8 and <= 3.3.13 or if you are rolling upgrade to 3.2.15 or 3.2.16, a different command has to be used (on all _Starters_ one by one):
+If you are doing the rolling upgrade of a 3.3.x version to a version between 3.3.8 and 3.3.13 (included), or if you are rolling upgrade a 3.2.x version to 3.2.15 or 3.2.16, a different command has to be used (on all _Starters_ one by one):

 ```
 curl -X POST --dump - http://localhost:8538/database-auto-upgrade